 Hard Copy Exposure

 Following the recent false alarm of Hawaii’s missile warning system, questions began to surface about the integrity of the state’s digital infrastructure.
 Officials insist the false alarm was due to human error and the state’s system was not hacked.
-However, a recently surfaced media published photo showing a note with a password posted to a PC monitor inside Hawaii’s Emergency Management Agency, called into question the security practices of the organization.
+However, a recently surfaced media published a photo showing a note with a password posted to a PC monitor inside Hawaii’s Emergency Management Agency, called into question the security practices of the organization.
 A cybercriminal would have likely been able to use this carelessly exposed password to execute far worse than a false alarm on the state’s systems.

 It’s a simple fact of life.